TungstnBallon/bachelor-thesis-template-latex/NOTES.md

 55. listings with empty descriptions?
 56. can multiple inputs into one block? -no

-HERE
+rust-welt: component oder package diagram

+fürs code abgeben `git pack`
+faubox zum hochladen des datensatzes

 48. publish sqlite-loader-rust and evaluation tool?
-57. publish napi-ts
-58. polars doesn't have db functionality AT THE TIME OF WRITING?
+- als branches
 59. muss latex compilen?
+- no
 60. can I try to guess why floats are different, or why the Invalid string lenght error happens Based on our knowledge of the interpreter, this error originiates from a nodejs limit on the maximum length of a string.
 61. is 25 mb margin of error small enough for max filesize.
-62. axis should always start at 0?
+62. axis should always start at 0? generell nein, die transform diagramme schon
-63. linking between requirements and architivture vs requirements and implementation.
+63. linking between requirements and architecture vs requirements and implementation.

+remove unneeded plots/diagrams
+center plots